1. General accounting conventions

 The assets of the Bank of Finland’s pension fund are included in the Bank’s balance sheet.
 A separate annual report is prepared on the pension fund.

 The pension fund’s real estate is recorded in the balance sheet at value prevailing on transfer date less annual depreciation.
 If the balance sheet value of real estate has been covered by revaluation, the corresponding depreciation is recorded by reversing the revaluation so that depreciation has no impact on the Bank of Finland’s profit and loss account.

 9. Recording of provisions

 Provisions can be made in the annual accounts, if they are necessary for safeguarding the real value of the Bank’s funds or for smoothing out variations in profit and loss arising from changes in exchange rates or the market value of securities.
 Provisions can also be made, as necessary, to cover the Bank’s pension liability.

 10. Off-balance sheet commitments

-Profits and losses arising from off-balance sheet instruments are treated in the same way as profits and losses arising from on-balance sheet instruments.
-Foreign exchange forward transactions are taken into account in calculating the net average cost of the currency position.
+Profits and losses arising from off-balance sheet instruments are recognised and treated in a similar manner to on-balance sheet instruments.
+Foreign exchange forward transactions are included in the net foreign currency positions when calculating average costs.